rigdenlab/ABCFold/README.md

   "version": 1
 }

-If the sequences are given as seperate entities (as shown below) you will encounter an error.
+If the identical sequences are given as seperate entities (as shown below) you will encounter an error.

 ```json
 {